AMDESE/sev-guest/README.md

 Future updates to this repository will include additional examples of how to perform the following tasks:

- * Construct the ID Block for the SNP guest,
+ * Construct the ID Block for the SNP guest, (in progress)
  * Verify the ID Block in the attestation report,
  * Shift the attestation flow to the initrd and receive a disk encryption key.
+(Done.
+See [attestation/cryptsetup-initramfs](attestation/cryptsetup-initramfs))

 ---